 Turning to the two exceptional binocular sightings around lag 20, is there any way to infer why they are different?
 Indeed they, and only they, used a special new technique as follows.
-The usual binocular sightings use careful pointing (sometimes with theodolite assistance) and a slight amount of small-amplitude scanning for the crescent during nearly the full lag duration.
-The two exceptional binocular sightings, as they were very thoroughly reported at ICOP, include novel features.
+The usual binocular sightings use careful pointing (sometimes with theodolite assistance) and a slight amount of small-amplitude scanning for the crescent during nearly the full lag duration. sightings, as they were very thoroughly reported at ICOP, include novel features.
 (1) The single best visibility moment (from theory) for the entire lag interval is pre-calculated.
-(2) The crescent altitude-azimuth location at that future moment is pre-calculated.
+(2) The crescent altitudeazimuth location at that future moment is pre-calculated.
 (3) The top grade binocular equipment has its pointing calibrated on the night preceding the attempt, and is locked into position.
-By using the night-time sky as a pointing reference, there is absolute assurance about the pointing validity, unlike customarily where one sets up in the daylight sky just preceding the attempt, and uses pre-tested equipment gauges or local horizon landmarks, to get close to (within about a degree of) the correct altitude-azimuth track of the crescent descending to the horizon.
-(4) Finally the sighting is carried out with a burst of effort only at the ideal couple of minutes of best opportunity.
-Even then, the crescent was reported to have taken maximum effort to see, and to be unlikely to be ever viewable with any further incremental difficulty burden whatsoever.
+By using the nighttime sky as a pointing reference, there is absolute assurance about the pointing validity, unlike customarily where one sets up in the daylight sky just preceding the attempt, and uses pre-tested equipment gauges or local horizon landmarks, to get the background star field and two images of the Moon at different positions relative to the stars.